JamesSullivan/smartcloud-prices/README.md

 ASSUMPTION 2: THERE ARE NOT ANY RELEVANT INDUSTRY OR DEFACTO API STANDARDS SPECIFICALLY FOR CLOUD MACHINE INSTANCE PRICING THAT SHOULD BE FOLLOWED.
 The APIs used by AWS, Google Cloud, Azure, IBM, etc. all appear to be different, but we note that they mostly use REST APIs.

 ASSUMPTION 3: GIVEN THE /get-instances QUERY THE LIST OF AVAILABLE INSTANCES IS DYNAMIC AND COULD CHANGE AT ANY TIME.
 We cannot cache available instances nor can we hardcode checking of instance-type QueryParam before submitting to smartcloud endpoint.
-The prices are also considered to be very dynamic
+The prices are also considered to be very dynamic.
+If we knew otherwise we would consider caching for performance and usage reasons.

 ## DESIGN DECISIONS